Elad DUO SDR Transceiver - Use in Linux

 Cannot receive/decode messages

-Aside from typical factors (e.g. band not open, antenna unsuitable etc.), you should also check the following:
+Aside from typical factors (e.g. band not open, antenna unsuitable etc.), you should also check the following:- Make sure that the ELAD DUO SDR input device (appears as "microphone" on the PC) is not in mute.

 My signal cannot be heard

-Aside from typical factors (e.g. band not open, antenna unsuitable, more power needed etc.), you should also check the following: Check also under PSKReporter if another station heard you.
+Aside from typical factors (e.g. band not open, antenna unsuitable, more power needed etc.), you should also check the following:- Make sure that the ELAD DUO SDR output device (appears as "speaker" on the PC) is not in mute.